Let’s Talk about the Pleasure of Anal Sex

 Once your partner is hot and bothered… make them feel a little “kinky” or “dirty” without making them feel cheap.
 If your partner protests… try more foreplay and seduction without badgering.
 Try using your fingers very lightly on their asshole … tease it without jamming it in.
 Make it sexy, sensual, and seductive.
 Seduction is the key element remember?
 Trace your finger around the rim with some lube for a tingly sensation.
 You may advance on to finger insertion, analingus, and maybe even incorporate a sex toy.
 The bottom line is to keep it sexy, that’s the only way those tight sphincter muscles will loosen up!

 Keep that ass clean baby.
 A bath or shower before is important.
 It’s a good idea to have a bowel movement at least an hour before anal sex, to make sure you don’t run into anything you don’t want to.
-An enema is nice too – and very thorough – but is not necessary for a clean anal sex.
+An enema is nice too – and very thorough – but is not necessary for clean anal sex.
 The anal action itself needs to be kept “clean” as well.
 Once your cock or sex toy has been inside the rectum, don’t put it inside anywhere else until you have washed thoroughly.
 Being careless can cause some nasty infections that you do not want to find out about.
 The entire anal area contains a variety of bacteria that belong, and should only remain in the anus.
 You don’t want to contaminate other areas of your body by inserting ANYTHING that has been in the anus into ANY other orifice of the body.
 Paranoid clean freaks can use a condom for anal sex… it does keep any mess to a minimum.

 Lube up that hole!

 The anus is not naturally lubricated like the vagina.
-Yes, you need to use lots of store-bought lubricant – and it needs to be the right type of lubricant also.
-In a monogamous relationship that doesn’t require a condom… an oil based lube works excellent.
-It’s long lasting, slippery, and does the trick!
-Oil based lubes do damage to condoms so when using a “raincoat” stick to water-based lubes only.
+Yes, you need to use lots of store-bought lubricants – and it needs to be the right type of lubricant also.
+In a monogamous relationship that doesn’t require a condom… an oil-based lube works excellent.
+It’s long-lasting, slippery, and does the trick!
+Oil-based lubes do damage to condoms so when using a “raincoat” stick to water-based lubes only.
 They work just well, however, you will find that additional applications may be needed frequently since they tend to dry up.
 Condoms are widely known to prevent STD’s so use common sense for your own safety.
 When you insert something into the anus some minor damage occurs in the delicate tissues along the anal walls.
 The lining of the rectum is very thin and can rip if there is too much stress put on it.
 So the more lube you use – the better, because less damage will occur.
 The minor damage isn’t harmful mind you; the same is true when you brush your teeth.
 Delicate tissues in your mouth are also damaged.
 The point being that more lube equals more fun and safety!

 You can start insertion with your lubed finger, which will help you to feel the two closely spaced anal muscles.
 Keep your partner in pleasure as you proceed.
 The anal outer ring is a controlled muscle that can be contracted or relaxed at will.
 The inner muscle is not controlled, it is an involuntary muscle that will react and tighten when it is exposed to tension.
 Remember the anus is basically used for bodily waste, and what that means is that there is some voluntary control and some reflex reactions to stimulation.
 You can control that inner tight sphincter muscle with your finger while your partner relaxes mentally.
 Add more lube.
 Slide your finger in deeper and deeper… inch by inch.
 Curve and bend your finger naturally as it follows through the deep tunnel.
 You can discover the unique shape of the rectum by feeling around slightly with your finger.
 It’s not a straight shot, the deep canal tilts toward the front of the body.
 Try moving and twisting your finger until you have a clear mental picture of the inner design.
 Each person’s body is unique.